How to cure BV in one day

-Having more severe bacterial vaginosis symptoms, or just some mild discomfort, should tell you a lot about whether you need prescription meds or if taking an all-natural approach to cure BV is appropriate for you.
-There are several methods to cure BV quickly, but the most important part about curing BV is that you do it.
-Untreated BV can lead to greater risk of acquiring an STI, as well as lead to increased chance of infertility.
+Having more severe bacterial vaginosis symptoms, or just some mild discomfort, should tell you a lot about whether you need prescription meds or if bacterial vaginosis natural treatment is appropriate for you.
+There are several methods to cure BV quickly, but the most important part of curing BV is that you do it.
+Untreated BV can lead to a greater risk of acquiring an STI, as well as lead to an increased chance of infertility.

 Make sure to stay on top of your treatment plan, as it helps prevent further complications.
 If you need further assistance or you want to chat about how to get rid of BV fast, try our Symptoms Quiz to learn about treatment options.